pub struct StreamBuilder<Effect, Event, Task> { /* private fields */ }Expand description

 NextTask: Future<Output = U> + Send + 'static,

-to run after completion of this StreamBuilder
+Chain a RequestBuilder to run after completion of this StreamBuilder,

-passing the result to the provided closure make_next_builder
+passing the result to the provided closure make_next_builder.

 can represent some more work to be done before the composed future